Fraud Policy and Procedures

 Purpose

-To protect the University, its operations, its assets and all members of the University community from the consequences of fraudulent or corrupt activity.
+To protect the University, its operations, its assets and all members of the University community from fraud and the consequences of fraudulent activity.

 Introduction

-The University is committed to maintaining the highest ethical standards in its activities and operations and to preventing fraud and corruption and related misconduct.
+The University is committed to maintaining the highest ethical standards in its activities and operations and preventing fraud and related misconduct.

-As a public sector organisation the University is entrusted with public funds and its staff members are expected to maintain the public trust by exhibiting the highest standards of integrity and honesty.
+As an organisation, which is entrusted with public funds, the University and its staff members are expected to exhibit the highest standards of integrity and honesty.

 Responsibilities